Maria Meshcherskaya: Later life

 After leaving the Imperial court, Maria lived with Princess Chernysheva.
 In March 1867, at the Austrian court, she met the secretary of the Russian embassy in Vienna, the wealthy Pavel Pavlovich Demidov (1839–1885).
 On June 7, 1867, their wedding was celebrated.
-The guarantors for the groom were Prince A. I. Baryatinsky and Baron A. F. Budberg; the guarantors for the bride were Count D. K. Nesselrode and Count I. I. Vorontsov-Dashkov.
+The guarantors for the groom were Prince Alexander Ivanovich Baryatinsky and Baron Andrey Fedorovich von Budberg-Bönninghausen (1817-1881); the guarantors for the bride were Count Dmitry Karlovich von Nesselrode (1816-1891) and Count Illarion Ivanovich Vorontsov-Dashkov.
 The young couple spent their honeymoon near Florence at the Villa San Donato.
-Demidov adored his young wife, and surrounded her with luxury.
+Demidov adored his young wife and surrounded her with luxury.
 Maria Elimovna had the most beneficial influence on her husband.
 According to a contemporary, after marriage, Demidov became a completely different person, his crazy spending and evenings in the casino stopped.

 In the spring of 1868, before the birth of her son, Maria and her husband moved to Vienna in order to seek the advice of a famous professor.
 In Vienna, she often went to church, where she was seen praying in tears.
 Her pregnancy was difficult, mother-in-law Aurora Karamzin came to Vienna from Finland in order to support her son and daughter-in-law.
 The women became good friends and spent a lot of time together.

 On July 25, 1868, Maria Elimovna gave birth to her son Elim, named after her own father, and died the next day from eclampsia.
 The doctors managed to save the boy, who was also in danger.
 On the eve of her death, Maria Elimovna confessed to her friend A. Zhukovskaya that “she never loved anyone except the Tsarevich.”
 Her husband found a letter addressed to him, in which she said goodbye to him and thanked him for the happiness that he gave her, which had lasted less than a year.

 Grief-stricken, Demidov refused to see his son for several months, and considered himself the culprit in his wife's death.
 He starved himself and was on the verge of suicide.
 Meanwhile, his mother Aurora Karamzin took care of the little Elim.
 After meeting with some Jesuits, Pavel came to his senses and became very religious.
 He lived modestly, often took walks, no longer wore a tailcoat, and spent a lot of money on charity work.
 In memory of his wife, he established the Mariinsky needlework workshop for 200 women in Paris.
+In 1871, he married secondly Princess Elena (Hélène) Petrovna Trubetskaya (1853-1917) and had six more children.

 Princess Maria Demidova was buried in Vienna at the Orthodox cemetery of St. Mark.
 Allegedly, her ashes was later transported to the Demidov family tomb at the Père Lachaise Cemetery in Paris, though, according to the diary of Grand Duke Alexander Alexandrovich in 1880, her ashes were still in France.